 The simple answer is yes!
-Here’s how I found out.
+Here’s how I found out that the number of evaluation days left was reset.

 On December 20, I turned on my System Center Configuration Manager Current Branch Technical Preview (ConfigMgr CB TP) lab environment.